roman-milk/roman-milk.github.io/frank-and.md

  "You have all day to think about it.
 Maybe by quitting time you will have figured it out.
 Then again maybe you have all ready figured it out and you are willing to pay the price."
 I got up as I said, "Got to get going or I'll be late in opening the shop.
 See you tonight.
 Or not."

  I left the house to Cookie's "Come back here Frank!
 You can't just..." and the closing door cut off the rest.
-Report_Story #4